Science Career Guide: Salary and Degree Info

 One great option is to try out for a student grant.
 A student grant is technically free money given to students to help pay for college expenses.

-There are many student grants and they can come from a lot of sources like private and public institutions such as associations, clubs, groups, colleges, and local governments.
-The four main sources of grants are usually federal, state, college-specific and private programs.
+There are many student grants, and they can come from a lot of sources, such as private and public institutions such as associations, clubs, groups, colleges, and local governments.
+The four main sources of grants are federal, state, college-specific, and private programs.

 Science Career Pathways, Information, and Outlook